 The 30-day survival rate for paediatric cardiac surgery is a nationally accepted benchmark that is used to judge outcomes.
 Predicted patient survival is determined for all centres using a calculation called PRAiS2, which adjusts for procedure, age, weight, diagnosis, and co-occurring conditions (co-morbidities).

-Figure 1: Actual vs Predicted Survival Rates for all 13 centres in the UK and Republic of Ireland undertaking procedures in patients under 16 years of age 2014-2017 using PRAiS2 risk adjustment methodology.
+Figure 1: Actual vs Predicted Survival Rates for all 13 centres in the UK and Republic of Ireland undertaking procedures in patients under 16 years of age 2015/16 to 2017/18 using PRAiS2 risk adjustment methodology.

-Source: National Congenital Heart Disease Audit Annual Public Report 2014-17, page 4.
+Source: National Congenital Heart Disease Audit 2019 Annual Summary Report (2017/18 Data), page 5.
 GOSH is the centre GOS.

 Detail of outcomes for specific operations can be found at National Institute for Cardiovascular Outcomes Research Congenital Heart Disease website.